Cho Kyu-hyun: 2020–2021: When We Were Us and Project: 季

 On July 23, 2020, Kyuhyun released the music video for his single "Dreaming" as the first part of his Project: 季 series.
-According to the concept of this project, Kyuhyun plans to release a single for each season for a year with "Dreaming" been the single which represents Summer season.
+According to the concept of this project, Kyuhyun released a single for each season for a year with "Dreaming" being the single which represents Summer season.

 On August 23, 2020, Toon Studio unveiled the OST "The Moment My Heart Flinched" recorded by Kyuhyun for the webtoon She Is My Type.
 The song peaked at 5 in the Gaon Music Chart.

 The second single from Kyuhyun's Project: 季 series was released on October 8, 2020, and is titled as "Daystar".
 "Daystar" represents the Autumn season and the music video stars actor Yoo Yeon Seok.

 On January 13, 2021, EMK Musical unveiled the cast teaser for the musical "Phantom" in which Kyuhyun has been cast in the titular role of "Phantom" alongside Park Eun-tae, Kai, and Jeon Dong-seok.
 "Phantom" is a musical based on Gaston Leroux's iconic 1909 novel "The Phantom of the Opera (Le Fantôme de l'Opéra)".
 Ticketing for the musical began on January 19, 2021, and is set to run from March 17, 2021, to June 27, 2021.

 Kyuhyun returned with his new series 2021 Project: 季, starting with the first single "Moving On", released on January 26, 2021, representing the winter season.
 The music video stars actor Gong Myung and actress Chae Soo Bin.

 The second single from the 2021 Project: 季 series, titled "Coffee", was released on April 13, 2021, representing the spring season.

 The third single from the 2021 Project: 季 series, titled "Together", was released on July 5, 2021, representing the summer season.

+On September 13, 2021, it was announced that Kyuhyun was cast to be in the musical "Frankenstein".
+He took up the role of "Victor Frankenstein", alongside Jeon Dong-seok and Min Woo-hyuk.

 Kyuhyun released his fourth EP, Love Story (4 Season Project 季), featuring the lead single "Love Story", on January 25, 2022, to conclude the 2021 Project: 季 series.